MV1205/Technical-writing-portfolio/README.md

 [Email](meg.valenzuela@gmail.com) | [LinkedIn](https://www.linkedin.com/in/meganvalen/)

 ## License
 This is licensed under Mozilla Public License Version 2.0.
+This website is built using code from this [GitHub repository](https://github.com/bobby-pancakes/basic-portfolio.git).